-A competent designer should:

-Identify significant occupational health risks that arise from a design;

-Eliminate the hazards so far as is reasonably practicable;

-Adjust designs, where practicable to minimise health risks; and

-Provide adequate information about any significant risks associated with the design embedded within the design model (where available).

-As part of the whole life approach always consider how the asset is to be operated maintained and subsequently demolished / decommissioned as this often presents significant challenges and risks.
+As part of the whole life approach always consider how the asset is to be operated, used, maintained and subsequently demolished / decommissioned as this often presents significant challenges and risks.

 Human Factors in design

-Human factors is a technical discipline which is about understanding human performance, behaviour, and why errors occur.
+Human factors is a technical discipline which seeks to understand human performance, behaviour, and why errors occur.
 Good design must take into account where, how and why people may make mistakes, in order to design to prevent these opportunities for error and manage them when they occur.
-By the same token, assets which are easier for the user to understand are both safer and result in a more positive experience.
+Whilst a design might comply with standards, it may still not be intuitive to users; there are locations with high collision rates that are DMRB compliant but still clearly present difficulties for users.
+Operational safety specialists, with extensive experience of human factors, can help to identify the potential for human error allowing it to be eliminated or managed.
+Assets which are easily understood by users are safer and result in a more positive experience for the user (customer satisfaction).

 Highways England acknowledges that many different user groups interact with its assets at different stages of the asset lifecycle, and that human factors plays an important role in delivering the Roads Investment Strategy.
 Highways England is setting out a vision to integrate human factors into every element of the asset life cycle including design.
-As part of this objective Highways England is developing processes to underpin the standards, PCF product(s), and tools/guidance required to support the integration of human factors into all aspects of the asset lifecycle, including design.
-The outcome of this integration would be to better and more systematically understand these users, in terms of what they need, what they want to do, and where they might go wrong, and bring this understanding into designing, building and operating assets which optimise both safety, productivity and user experience.
+As part of this objective Highways England is developing processes to support the integration of human factors into all aspects of the asset lifecycle, including design.
+The outcome will be a better and more systematic understanding of users, in terms of what they need, what they want to do, and where they might go wrong.
+This understanding will be woven into the design, construction and operation of assets to which optimise safety, productivity and user experience.
 Certain technical areas have already integrated human factors into their processes; for example there is an updated PCF product on traffic management which incorporates human factors considerations.

-Separate appendix linked to individual responsibility matrix
+Designers should seek to assess the impact of their designs on human factors.
+BIM visualization tools are likely to be of assistance in identifying possible problems prior to construction.

 Handover into Operation and Maintenance Activities

-Designers can play a key role in preventing accidents during operation and maintenance activities.
-Early engagement with the end user and maintainer is essential to secure a safe whole-life outcome in the operation and maintenance of the asset.
+Designers can play a key role in eliminating or minimising risks associated with operation and maintenance activities.
+Early engagement with the end users and maintainers is essential to secure a safe whole-life outcome in the operation and maintenance of the asset.

-Designers should follow the processes set out in IAN 182 to ensure smooth data transfer during project delivery and on handover into maintenance, in line with the requirements of the Government Soft Landings initiative- Any residual health, safety and welfare risks
+Designers should follow the processes set out in IAN 182 to ensure smooth data transfer during project delivery and on handover into maintenance.

+The information provided should include:

+- Any residual health, safety and welfare risks

-- way the asset will be ed, mained and demolished/dismantled/upgraded
+- Any assumptions that have been made relating to the way the asset will be operated, maintained and demolished/dismantled/upgraded (including demolition sequences and risk assessments)

 - Any mitigations that have been provided to manage health, safety and welfare risks

+- The interaction with any adjacent assets, such as local or strategic road networks or railways

+Designers and Principal Designer should work with the Principal Contractor to ensure that accurate asset data is captured on the Highways England suite of databases prior to handover to ensure that assets may be maintained safely and inherent risks are understood.
+The current databases will in due course be linked to the IAM IS data management system and subsequently to the PIM Asset Management Handover model.

+Work is currently taking place to formalize the contents of the H&S File and mechanism by which all other scheme specific documentation and data is handed over.
+A gap analysis is currently underway by the HE BIM Team????